The general fact of the uniqueness of the universal arrows implies the uniqueness of the ... object, up to a unique isomorphism (who wants more?).

 Equalizers

-Have you ever wondered if there was a set-analogue of the notion of a kernel?
-Since sets do not have an element identified as "zero", there is no direct analogue of a kernel.
-However, there is something close, called the equalizer.
+There is something close, however, called the equalizer.
 Given a pair of set maps between the same two sets, the equalizer of and is the subset of consisting of all elements at which and agree.
 In other words, it is the set .
 Let be the inclusion map.
 Then we have a set together with a map such that .
 The equalizer is "universal for such information."
 That is, if is any set together with a map such that , then factors uniquely through :

 At the level of elements, the map is given by ; note that since the element is indeed in the set .
 (Once again, the commutativity of the diagram forces this as the only possible definition of .)